tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard2/tf.DType.md

 #### `tf.DType.is_floating` {#DType.is_floating}

-Returns whether this is a (real) floating point type.
+Returns whether this is a (non-quantized, real) floating point type.

 - - -